-The white crested Guinea pig, or crested for short, has a short, smooth, silky coat just like the American.
-The difference is there's a single white rosette on this breed's head which is known as a "crest."
+The white crested guinea pig, or crested for short, has a short, smooth, silky coat just like the American.
+The difference is there's a single white rosette on this breed's head that is known as a "crest."
 The crest stands out from the color of the fur on the rest of the body.
-The crested Guinea pig is considered rare as they're not as easy to find as other breeds.
-The crested Guinea pig tends to be shyer than other Guinea pig breeds.
+The crested guinea pig is considered rare, as they're not as easy to find as other breeds.
+The crested guinea pig tends to be shyer than other guinea pig breeds.
 Despite their quieter personalities, they are known for being quite smart and are a good choice for training tricks and other fun behaviors.

 Unofficial Guinea Pig Breeds

-Although these breeds are not yet recognized by the ABRA, they are gaining in popularity among Guinea pig lovers.
-Some of these are not easily available in the United States but are popular in Europe, Australia and Latin America.
+Although these eight breeds are not yet recognized by the American Cavy Breeders Association or the American Rabbit Breeders Association, they are gaining in popularity among guinea pig lovers.
+Although some of these unique breeds are not easily available in the United States, they are popular in Europe, Australia, and Latin America.

 Alpaca Guinea Pig

 This rarer breed of Guinea pig gets its name from its alpaca-like fur, which is coarse and wavy.
-They are also known as the curly coronet, English Peruvian or the boucle Guinea pig.
-They are not a beginner breed as their coat requires daily care to keep it from getting matted and tangled.
+They are also known as the Curly Coronet, English Peruvian, or the Boucle Guinea pig.
+These cavies are not a beginner breed, as their coat requires daily care to keep it from becoming matted and tangled.
 They also need a bath at least monthly.
-Alpaca Guinea pigs have a reputation for being very outgoing and affectionate.
+Alpaca guinea pigs have a reputation for being very outgoing and affectionate.

 Baldwin Guinea Pig

-This unusual looking Guinea pig is hairless, although they are actually born with hair that falls out within a few months.
-These pigs come in many colors and have skin that needs careful monitoring.
-Because they lack a coat, they are at higher risk of getting skin infections, wounds and abrasions.
-They also need warm, soft bedding in their cages to help them maintain heat and keep them from hurting themselves.
-These Guinea pigs should not go out in direct sunlight and also cannot handle extreme temperatures.
-They also are similar to hairless cat breeds in that they have a higher metabolism and require a diet with higher energy needs.
+Baldwins also need warm, soft bedding in their cages to help them maintain heat and keep them from hurting themselves.
+These guinea pigs should not go out in direct sunlight and cannot handle extreme temperatures.
+Baldwin cavies are also similar to hairless cat breeds in that they have an elevated metabolism and require a diet to meet their higher energy needs.

 Himalayan Guinea Pig

-This Guinea pig breed gets its name from its coloring, which is similar to that of the Himalayan cat and Himalayan rabbit.
-They have a white coat all over their body and head with brown to black "points" on their ears, nose and the tips of their feet.
-They also have red eyes and are an albino breed, which means they are very sensitive to direct sunlight.
-Personality-wise, Himalayans are considered quite friendly and gentle but they are not a good beginner Guinea pig because their albinism requires special care.
+This guinea pig breed gets its name from its coloring, which is similar to that of the Himalayan cat and Himalayan rabbit.
+They have an entirely white coat with brown to black "points" on their ears, nose, and the tips of their feet, and also have red eyes.
+This cavy variety is an albino breed, which means they are very sensitive to direct sunlight.
+Personality-wise, Himalayans are considered quite friendly and gentle, but they are not a good beginner guinea pig because their albinism requires special care.

 Lunkarya Guinea Pig

-This Guinea Pig is affectionately known as "the lunk" and stand out for their very long, rough and curly coat.
-This breed is mostly found in Nordic countries such as Sweden, Norway and Finland.
-This is definitely not a beginner breed as their coat requires regular care.
+This guinea pig breed is affectionately known as "the lunk" and stands out for their very long, rough, and curly coat.
+This rare breed is found primarily in Nordic countries, such as Sweden, Norway, and Finland.
+This is definitely not a beginner's choice, as their voluminous coat requires regular care.

 Merino Guinea Pig

-Merino Guinea pigs are similar to the Texel, but their coat is shorter on their heads.
-The breed is also known as the English merino or merino Peruvian.
+Merino guinea pigs are similar to the Texel, but their coat is shorter on their heads.
 They also have a crest on their heads placed between their ears and eyes.
-They are considered gentle and friendly and make excellent pets.
+Commonly referred to as the English Merino or Merino Peruvian, this breed is considered gentle, friendly, and makes excellent pets.

 Rex Guinea Pig

-Like other types of rex animals such as rex cats and rex rabbits, this Guinea pig breed gets its name from its short, wooly coat.
-It also has long ears that droop downward unlike the ears of other breeds.
-Rex Guinea pigs are also the longest of all the breeds, reaching lengths of up to 17 inches.
-The rex tends to be a very affectionate, cuddly Guinea pig with an outgoing personality.
-Their coat does require some minimal grooming but they're not a high maintenance breed.
+Like other types of rex animals such as Rex cats and Rex rabbits, this guinea pig breed gets its name from its short, wooly coat.
+It also has long ears that droop downward, which set them apart from other breeds.
+Rex guinea pigs are the longest of all the breeds, reaching lengths of up to 17 inches.
+The Rex tends to be a very affectionate, cuddly guinea pig with an outgoing personality.
+Their coat does require some minimal grooming, but they're not a high-maintenance breed.